 Following Fitzgerald et al. (1998), this study tests for randomness of attrition, or whether attrition has a significant effect on the model estimates by estimating Fitzgerald et al.'s unrestricted attrition probit model and performing the Becketti et al.'s (1988) pooling test for attrition.
 The results of these models are reported in Online Appendix Tables 1 and 2.
-The results suggest that the following variables can be considered as significant predictors of attrition: household head profile (i.e., sex, age and square of it, educational attainment particularly elementary- and secondary-level education, employment11), household size and square of it, urban/rural, and labour market shocks and attrition rate within the province12.
-The results of the post-estimation Wald test and F-test for attrition13, following the two aforementioned tests, revealed that attrition in the household-level panel data used in this study was non-random, suggesting the use of inverse probability weights in the analysis to take into account the attrition bias due to selection on observables.
-Inverse probability weights were calculated as the ratio of predicted probabilities from the unrestricted attrition probit to predicted probabilities from the auxiliary variables)14.
+The results suggest that the following variables can be considered as significant predictors of attrition: household head profile (i.e., sex, age and its square, educational attainment particularly elementary- and secondary-level education, employment), household size and its square, urban/rural, and labour market shocks and attrition rate within the province.
+The results of the post-estimation Wald test and F-test for attrition, revealed that attrition in the household-level panel data was non-random, suggesting that attrition bias needs to be accounted for.
+Inverse probability weights were calculated as the ratio of predicted probabilities from the unrestricted attrition probit to predicted probabilities from the auxiliary variables).
 In all estimations in this paper, these inverse probability (or attrition) weights are used to assign more weight to households who remained in the panel.